 Ignition control module replacement involves removing distributor caps, disconnecting wiring harnesses, cleaning mounting surfaces, and installing new modules with thermal compound, typically torqued to 18–22 ft-lbs using a 1/4-inch torque wrench.

-- Disconnect battery with 10mm wrench – prevent accidental ignition.
+- Disconnect battery with 10mm wrench to prevent accidental ignition.

-- Remove distributor cap using Phillips screwdriver – avoid cracking plastic.
+- Remove distributor cap using Phillips screwdriver and avoid cracking plastic.

-- Unbolt module using 7mm socket – support distributor housing.
+- Unbolt module using 7mm socket while supporting distributor housing.

 - Apply heat-sink compound at 0.5–1.0 mm thickness — do not substitute grease.

-- Torque bolts to 20 ft-lbs – avoid aluminum thread stripping.
+- Torque bolts to 20 ft-lbs and avoid aluminum thread stripping.

-Yes, base timing must be verified within ±2° using a timing light.
+Base timing must be verified within 2° using a timing light after replacement.

 What is the cost of ignition module replacement?